 Annual one night counts show the issue of homelessness touches the entire county and the number of homeless people continues to stubbornly climb, approaching 12,000 in January–even before the pandemic tanked our economy and wiped out tons of jobs.
 The 2020 count showed Seattle shelters 4,428 of the county’s 6,173 sheltered homeless population–72% of the sheltered population.

 Unsheltered homelessness is more diffuse.
-20% is in Southwest King County–home to cities that are opting out of the tax: Renton, Kent, and Federal Way.
+20% is in Southwest King County–home to cities that are opting out of the tax: Renton and Kent.
 On the bright side, Tukwila voted to stay in the countywide measure in a 5-2 city council vote, with leaders like Councilmember De’Sean Quinn speaking up for regional partnership and the need for supportive housing.
 Similarly, Federal Way considered but rejected a go-it-alone proposal.
 Meanwhile, the count tallied 8% of the unsheltered population in the Eastside, where Bellevue and Issaquah are going their own way.

 The Bellevue City Council’s deliberations, which Urbanist reporter Christopher Randels live-tweeted, revealed conflicting desires in suburban leaders.
 They want the regional homelessness authority to work and to partner with it without actually ceding authority or contributing funds to it.
 They don’t want to do the taxing themselves, but they’re all to happy to spend the revenue when somebody else takes the initiative.
 They want to help homeless people, yet they actually target their housing investments at higher income levels and push responsibility for supportive housing–which experts believe is key to solving homelessness–and other services to other jurisdictions.